Italian liquor, ‘Tangcello’ (similar to limoncello) is perfect for holiday gift giving! Keep the chill of winter away with this soul warming beverage.

-Huckleberry Hill followers LOVE this simple and delicious limoncello recipe!
-One fan is making this brew for a wedding favor and another for a retirement party favor.
-From Sicily to Monterey Bay, Frank D’Aquanno is pleasing family and friends with his glorious homemade tangcello.
-He has also inspired others to share the joy in making Italian homemade liquor, how fun!
+From Sicily to Monterey Bay, Frank D’Aquanno is pleasing family and friends this Christmas season with his glorious homemade tangcello.
+He inspires others, to share the joy, in making homemade liquor.
+How fun!

 I am fortunate to join my Godmother Tina, her husband Frank along with my mom (Nonna Cathy) and Great Aunt Nancy Davi to make this glorious beverage.

 Frank has the balanced life!
 He appreciates ‘la dolce vita’ and cherishes famiglia, cars and making limoncello.
 He also has a special brew, a glorious tangcello.

 This take on limoncello with fresh home grown tangerines is unique.
 Frank uses the tangerine’s grown in his mom’s garden, fresh pesticide free organic fruit make the flavors bright.

 I love this bottle of the Italian boot, don’t you?
 Limoncello is a popular drink…this variation is delightful.
 It makes sense, Sicily is the largest island in the Mediterranean, the tepid climate allows for lemons, tangerines, blood oranges.
 These citrus fruits lend to a fragrant cello.

 History of Limoncello…called ‘Limoncino’ in the north of Italy…

 In Italy, from Capri to Costiera, limoncello’s fame moved north toward the big city of Milan where it was called ‘Limoncino’.
 It then made its way back down to Rome, and back south to Naples.

 Street vendors and bars proudly started displaying the pretty bottles filled with yellow liquid.

 The unique flavor is due to the high quality of lemons grown in certain areas of Campania.